4 Takeaways: GAO Bid Protest Annual Report to Congress for FY 2022

 This year's bid protest report provides some interesting takeaways for government contractors and industry.

-First, protesters have just over a 50/50 chance of obtaining some form of relief at GAO (voluntary corrective action or GAO sustain).
-This is great news and shows that GAO's bid protest process works.
+First, the report shows that protesters have a 51% chance of obtaining some form of relief at GAO (voluntary corrective action or GAO sustain).
+This is great news and indicates that GAO's bid protest process works and that procuring agencies are willing to take corrective action to fix errors that were brought to light in a bid protest.

-Second, GAO continued to see an upward trend in task order protests (417).
-This appears to be consistent with the increase in use of best-in-class contracts and larger, multiple award ID/IQ contracts.
-Moreover, the fact that approximately 20% of protests involved task orders shows the strategic importance and competitiveness of task order work.
-As a reminder, GAO's task order jurisdiction is $25 million for DoD, NASA, and the Coast Guard and $10 million for civilian agencies.
+Second, GAO continued to see a hefty volume of protests involving GAO's jurisdiction over task orders (344).
+And, although this is a dip from last year, this figure appears to be consistent with the increase in best-in-class vehicles, government wide acquisition contracts ("GWAC"), and large multiple award ID/IQ contracts.
+Moreover, the fact that 20% of bid protests involved task orders shows the strategic importance and competitiveness of task order competitions.

-Fourth, and finally, for the first time since GAO started reporting its most prevalent grounds for sustaining protests, a pre-award ground appeared on the list.
-This suggests that protesters are more than willing to challenge solicitations to ensure that the playing field is level prior to bidding.
-It also shows that GAO is willing to sustain a pre-award challenge where a solicitation is, in some respect, unreasonable or flawed.
+Third, for the second time in three years, a pre-award protest ground appeared on the list of most prevalent grounds – flawed solicitation.
+This suggests that contractors are more than willing to challenge the terms of a solicitation to ensure a level playing field, and clear solicitation terms, prior to submitting a bid.
+It also shows that GAO is willing to sustain a pre-award challenge where a solicitation, in some respect, is unreasonable or flawed.

 See 31 U.S.C. § 3554(e)(2) ("Not later than January 31 of each year, the Comptroller General shall transmit to the Congress a report containing a summary of each instance in which a Federal agency did not fully implement a recommendation of the Comptroller General under subsection (b) or (c) during the preceding year.
 The report shall also describe each instance in which a final decision in a protest was not rendered within 100 days after the date the protest is submitted to the Comptroller General.
 The report shall also include a summary of the most prevalent grounds for sustaining protests during such preceding year.").